ryantd42/NY-Legislative-Git/2023/S4531A-2023/bill.md

  directed to conduct a study pertaining to traffic  flow  and  safety  of State  Route  35 and State Route 202 from the Hudson River to the border of Connecticut.
-Such study shall include the bear mountain state parkway in Yorktown located in Westchester county.
+Such study shall include the bear mountain state parkway in Yorktown, the town of Cortlandt and the city of Peekskill located  in Westchester county.
   1. The  department  shall  study  the  current conditions and data to ensure the safe and effective traffic flow of State Route 35  and  State Route 202.
   2. The department of transportation shall report such findings to the governor and the legislature within one year after the effective date of this act.
   § 2.
 This act shall take effect immediately and shall expire one  year after  it  shall have become a law when upon such date the provisions of this act shall be deemed repealed.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01133-01-3
+  LBD01133-02-3